Primocandelabrum

 Primocandelabrum is a genus of rangeomorph known from the Avalon-type Ediacaran biota.
 It makes up the brunt of some bedding plane assemblages.
 Primocandelabrum was described by Hofmann, O'Brien, and King in 2008.
+Three more species were later found in 2017 within the upper layers of the Bradgate Formation of the Charnwood Forest.

 Diversity

 Fossil specimens of Primocandelabrum from Charnwood Forest: